stratum-mining/sv2-spec/05-Mining-Protocol.md

 ### 5.3.7 `UpdateChannel` (Client -> Server)
 Client notifies the server about changes on the specified channel.
-If a client performs device/connection aggregation (i.e. it is a proxy), it MUST send this message when downstream channels change.
+If a client performs device or connection aggregation, it must send this message when downstream channels change.
-This update can be debounced so that it is not sent more often than once in a second (for a very busy proxy).
+This update can be debounced so that it is not sent more often than once in a second for a very busy proxy.

 ```
 +-------------------+-----------+--------------------------------------------------------------------------------------+